YuriGor/mongoose-slug-updater/README.md

 # mongoose-slug-updater

 Mongoose plugin for creating and updating slugs based on mongoose schema fields.
+Operations `save`, `update`, `updateOne` and `updateMany` are supported.
-For example you can create a slug based on a document's title and author's name: _my-post-title-kevin-roosevelt_, or unique slugs based on just the title: _my-post-title-Nyiy4wW9l_.
+For example you can create a slug based on a document's title and author's name: _my-post-title-slim-shady_, or unique slugs based on just the title: _my-post-title-Nyiy4wW9l_.

 ## Installation